 Colleges offer plenty of resources for students to study better and lead healthier lives on campus.
 The question is – are you making good use of them?

 From libraries and learning labs to health, career, and fitness centers – ensure you take full advantage of these useful resources.
 With the tuition fees you pay, you must use turn to these resources and take assistance whenever in need.

 So, the next time you are tempted to snuggle up in bed to study, remember there is a library you can concentrate much better in.

-5. Develop a relation with your academic advisor
+5. Develop a relationship with your academic advisor

-They guide you on choosing your list of classes, majors and help you develop your academic plan.
-It’s always advisable to regularly meet your academic advisor and build a long-lasting relation with them.
-They are here to take you closer to your academic goals and that can only be done if you are honest, cooperative and consistent.
+They guide you in choosing your list of classes and majors and help you develop your academic plan.
+It’s always advisable to regularly meet your academic advisor and build a long-lasting relationship with them.
+They are here to take you closer to your educational goals, and that can only be done if you are honest, cooperative, and consistent.

 Effective Time Management